Creating Accessible Courses in VLEs

 - Wherever possible ensure no items are time limited i.e. the user is logged out after a certain time period.

-If you have any further queries or would like an accessibility audit report on your course please contact Viki Galt, Disability Information Officer, details provided below.
+If you have any further queries or would like an accessibility audit report on your course please contact Viki Galt, Head of Disability Information, details provided below.

-If you require this document in an alternative format please contact Viki Galt, Disability Information Officer.
+If you require this document in an alternative format please contact Viki Galt, Head of Disability Information.